 FAQ About How to Run a Successful Hair Salon

 Well, first things first, you have to define who that ‘right’ clientele is.
 Really dig into who they are, what they like, and where they hang out.
-Then make your salon irresistible to them.
+Then make your hair salon irresistible to them.

 This could be through the services you offer, the atmosphere you create, the products you use, or even the music you play.
-Tailor your marketing and social media to appeal to them, and they’ll start flowing through the door.
+Tailor your hair salon marketing and social media to appeal to them, and they’ll start flowing through the door.

 How can I motivate my team to deliver high-quality service consistently?